SRCF/hydra/README.md

 $ sudo make install
 ```

-At this point, there is a copy of the `hydra` daemon - `/usr/local/sbin/hydra`.
+At this point, there is a copy of the `hydra` daemon installed in `/usr/local/sbin/hydra`.

 Developing
 ----------